President Donald Trump visited Rep. Steve Scalise in the hospital

 “Congressman Steve Scalise sustained a single rifle shot to the left hip.
 The bullet traveled across his pelvis, fracturing bones, injuring internal organs, and causing severe bleeding,” MedStar said in a statement put out by Scalise’s office.
 “He underwent immediate surgery, and an additional procedure to stop bleeding.
 He has received multiple units of blood transfusion.
 His condition is critical, and he will require additional operations.
 We will provide periodic updates.”

 A congressional staffer, Zach Barth, was also shot in the leg and has since been released from the hospital.
+Matt Mika, a lobbyist for Tyson Foods and former congressional staffer, was also identified as one of those shot.
+He was out of surgery and in critical condition as of Wednesday afternoon, his family said in a statement.

 House Speaker Paul Ryan said two members of the Capitol Police – Crystal Griner and David Bailey – were injured Wednesday.